electricimp/GoogleIoTCore/README.md

 It is recommended that every device should have its own public/private key pair.
 Moreover, several key pairs may exist for the same device and be rotated periodically.
 Also, a key pair may have an expiration time.
 These and other security recommendations from Google are described [here](https://cloud.google.com/iot/docs/concepts/device-security#device_security_recommendations).

 Assuming your project has a server/cloud, a device initialization process may look like this:
-1. When your application on the device starts for the first time it connects to your server and, optionally, passes the Device ID (eg. it can be generated from imp-agent ID or any other unique ID in accordance with [requirements](https://cloud.google.com/iot/docs/requirements#permitted_characters_and_size_requirements)).
+1. When your application on the device starts for the first time it connects to your server and, optionally, passes the Device ID (eg. it can be generated from imp-agent ID or any other unique ID in accordance with the Google [requirements](https://cloud.google.com/iot/docs/requirements#permitted_characters_and_size_requirements); note, the first character must be a letter).
 1. If the Device ID is not received from the device, the server generates a unique Device ID.
 1. The server creates public/private RSA key pair(s) for the device.
 1. The server registers the device in Google IoT Core.
 1. The server passes the private key(s), the Device ID (if it was not received from the device), as well as other settings mentioned in the [Prerequisites](#prerequisites) section and which are not pre-hardcoded, to your application.
-1. The application initializes the library by passing the settings to the GoogleIoTCore.Client constructor.
+1. The application initializes the library by passing the settings to the [GoogleIoTCore.Client constructor](#constructor-googleiotcoreclientprojectid-cloudregion-registryid-deviceid-privatekey-onconnected-ondisconnected-transport-options).
 1. The settings must be passed to the library after every restart of the application.
 For all non-hardcoded settings you may decide either to obtain them from the server after every restart, or save them locally in a non-volatile memory.
-1. New private key should be obtained from the server, if the existing key has an expiration time and is expired.
+1. New private key should be obtained from the server, if the existing key has an expiration time and is about to expire.

 The GoogleIoTCore.Client constructor accepts only one private key.
-At any time your application can call [setPrivateKey()](#setprivatekeyprivatekey) method to change the current private key, eg. for a rotation purpose or when the key is expired
+At any time your application can call [setPrivateKey()](#setprivatekeyprivatekey) method to change the current private key, eg. for a rotation purpose or when the key is expired.

 See also [Automatic JWT Refreshing](#automatic-jwt-refreshing) section.

 #### Device Self-Registration ####

 The library includes a complementary [register()](#registeriss-secret-publickey-onregistered-name-keyformat) method to self-register a device in Google IoT Core.
 It may be used for quick prorotypes, Proof of Concepts and demos.
-It is not recommended for production applications.
+It is not recommended for production-oriented applications.

 The [register()](#registeriss-secret-publickey-onregistered-name-keyformat) method requires additional settings to be pre-hardcoded or obtained by an application, eg. from your server/cloud:
 - [JWT issuer](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#jwt-auth).